-Know cycling rules before you go on the road (check the resources below).
+Know the rules before you go cycling (check the resources below).
 For example, biking on sidewalks is not allowed here.

 You have to follow the rules of the road.
 You also need to wear a helmet.
 Using safety equipment is required by law.